Minnie the Moocher

-"Minnie the Moocher" is a jazz-scat song first recorded in 1931 by Cab Calloway and His Orchestra, selling over a million copies.
-"Minnie the Moocher" is most famous for its nonsensical ad libbed ("scat") lyrics (for example, "Hi De Hi De Hi De Ho").
-In performances, Calloway would have the audience and the band members participate by repeating each scat phrase in a form of call and response, until making it too fast and complicated for the audience to replicate it.
+"Minnie the Moocher" is a jazz song co-written by American musician Cab Calloway and first recorded in 1931 by Calloway and his big band orchestra, selling over a million copies.
+"Minnie the Moocher" is famous for its nonsensical ad libbed lyrics, also known as scat singing (for example, its refrain of "Hi de hi de hi de ho").
+In performances, Calloway would have the audience and the band members participate by repeating each scat phrase in a form of a call and response, eventually making it too fast and complicated for the audience to replicate.

-Released by Brunswick Records, the song was the biggest chart-topper of 1931.
+First released by Brunswick Records, the song was the biggest chart-topper of 1931.
 Calloway publicized and then celebrated a "12th birthday" for the song on June 17, 1943, while performing at New York's Strand Theatre.
 He reported that he was then singing the song at both beginning and end of four performances daily, and then estimated his total performances to date: "she's kicked the gong around for me more than 40,000 times."

 In 1978, Calloway recorded a disco version of "Minnie the Moocher" on RCA Records which reached No. 91 on the Billboard R&B chart.

 "Minnie the Moocher" was inducted into the Grammy Hall of Fame in 1999, and in 2019 was selected for preservation in the National Recording Registry as "culturally, historically, or aesthetically significant" by the Library of Congress.
 It has been argued that the record was the first jazz record to sell a million copies.

 Basis

 The song is based lyrically on Frankie "Half-Pint" Jaxon's 1927 version of the early 1900s vaudeville song "Willie the Weeper" (Bette Davis sings this version in The Cabin in the Cotton).

-The lyrics are heavily laden with drug references.
-The character "Smokey" is described as "cokey", meaning a user of cocaine; the phrase "kick the gong around" was a slang reference to smoking opium.
+The lyrics describe the story of a woman known as "Minnie the Moocher", though today a "moocher" is understood to be someone who takes advantage of others' generosity, in this case it refers to an early form of swing dance.
+She is described as a performer of the sexually-suggestive hoochie coochie dance.
+The lyrics are heavily laden with drug references, and describe Minnie's vivid dreams after drug use.
+Presumably, the referenced King of Sweden was Gustaf V. The character "Smokey" is described as "cokey", meaning a user of cocaine; the phrase "kick the gong around" was a slang reference to smoking opium.
 The song ends with Calloway wailing "Poor Min!" insinuating an untimely end for the protagonist.
 The "hi-de-ho" scat lyrics came about when Calloway forgot the lyrics to the song one night during a live radio concert.

+The November 22, 1951 issue of Jet magazine claimed the song was partly inspired by a woman named Minnie Gayton who had recently died at the age of 85, and was known in the Indianapolis area due to her begging for food.
+However, Calloway's 1976 autobiography made no mention of Gayton.